 Robin M. Weinick

 Weinick is also a senior social scientist at RAND.
 Her research focuses on improving the quality of medical care in the United States, developing and evaluating practical tools for use in the health care system, and the development and use of measures for monitoring the status of health care.
-She is particularly concerned with systematic barriers that cause health and health care disparities by race, ethnicity, and socioeconomic status.
+She is particularly concerned with rigorous measurement of patient experiences and other aspects of health care quality.

 Weinick has extensive experience managing large, complex projects with diverse partnerships.
-She brings more than 18 years of research leadership on projects individually valued at over $12 million, and is a recognized expert in program evaluation, particularly those related to quality and disparities in health care.
+She brings more than 19 years of research leadership on projects individually valued at more than $12 million and is a recognized expert in program evaluation, particularly those related to quality and disparities in health care.
 Weinick received her Ph.D. from the Johns Hopkins University School of Public Health.